datalad-handbook/book/docs/intro/index.rst

 -- information on its lineage and *how* it came to be in its current state, -- is often key to understanding or establishing trust in data.
-In collaborative fields that work with small-sized data such as Wikipedia pages or software development, :term:`version control` are established and indispensable.
+In collaborative fields that work with small-sized data such as Wikipedia pages or software development, :term:`version control` tools are established and indispensable.
 These tools allow users to keep track of changes, view previous states, or restore older versions.
 How about a **version control system for data**?